vaishcodescape/The-Great-Devourer/README.md

 ## made by vaishcodescape(Aditya Vaish) and sam5506(Samyak Shah)

-The-Great-Devourer is a fun snake game 🐍 made in pure C++ this project was a part of our Data Structure Lab Course IT-206 in 2nd Semester
+The-Great-Devourer is a fun snake game 🐍 made in pure C++ this project was a part of our Data Structure Lab Course IT-206 in 2nd Semester of B.Tech(Engineering)

 This is the repository for a simple "Snake Game" called "The Great Devourer" written in C++.
 Here’s an explanation of the various parts of the code: